Sidama Region: Political history

-Historically the Sidama nation was administered by the indigenous moote political system.
+Historically, the Sidama nation was administered by the indigenous moote political system.
 The Mootichcha, equivalent to a king, was nominated by the family and near relatives for the position.
 The nominated moote ('king') is presented to a Fichche, the Sidama New Year ceremony.
 The Mootichcha is the head of the political and administrative structure.
 The Mootichcha is assisted by Ga'ro, akin to the king's assistant, and hence next to the former in politico-administrative authority.

 After the fall of the Derg military regime, the Sidama people were able to widely use the local language – Sidaamu Afoo – as exercised in all regions of the country.
 Hawassa has been serving as the capital city of Sidama since 1978 and SNNPR since 1993.
 Recently, the government of Ethiopia planned to make Hawassa a chartered city with its own administrative structure, rather than having the city serve as the capital for SNNPR and Sidama region.
 For this reason, the Sidama people requested the government to consider creating a separate region for the Sidama people, rather than combining them with other ethnic groups in the SNNPR.
 Peaceful demonstrators came into conflict with armed government workers and several dozen of them were killed.

 There are several justifications for the argument for regional autonomy.
 First, Sidama constitutes about 20% of the total population in the southern region, with a significant economic contribution to the central government.
-Second, the 40 smaller ethnic groups in the region belong to the three main socio-cultural and linguistic groups, namely Cushitic groups: Sidama, Alaba, Tambaro, Qewenna, Danta (Dubamo), Maraqo, Konso, Hadiya, Kambata; Omotic groups: Wolayta, Gamo, Gofa, Dawuro, Konta, etc., and Semitic group: Gurage.
+Second, the 40 smaller ethnic groups in the region belong to the three main socio-cultural and linguistic groups, namely Cushitic groups: Sidama, Alaba, Tambaro, Qewenna, Danta (Dubamo), Maraqo, Konso, Hadiya, Kambata; Omotic groups: Wolaitans, Gamo, Gofa, Dawuro, Konta, etc., and Semitic group: Gurage.
 After the fall of the military regime in 1991, the Transitional Government endorsed five separate regions within the current SNNPR.
 These regions were established based on socio-cultural, linguistic and economic similarities.
 They followed similar administrative arrangements made by the previous regime shortly before its fall.
 Sidama, Gedeo and Burji belonged to one of the five independent regions within the current SNNPR.
 However, those five regions were dissolved without consultation with the peoples of the region.
 Third, a proper administrative arrangement is essential for administrative efficacy, effective delivery of social and economic services and broader economic development.
 In August 2019, Ethiopia granted the Sidama community a referendum on self-determination on 20 November, which was passed with 98.5% of the vote.